gauravtiwari/rails-webpacker/README.md

   ./bin/yarn add material-ui
 ```

-Then import in your component,
+Then, import it in your component,

 ```js
   import { Card } from 'material-ui/Card';